f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix_on_VMware/Nutanix_CE_2.1_installation_on_VMware.rst

 When prompted, change the default password.

-Sign in with the admin account username and the new password.
+Signin with the admin account username and the new password.

 After login with the new password, you will see the page details as below,